Quansight/Quansight-website/apps/labs/posts/conda-on-colaboratory.md

 ## What is `condacolab`, and how does it work?

 [`condacolab`](https://github.com/conda-incubator/condacolab) is a tool that lets you deploy a Miniconda installation easily on Google Colab notebooks.
-This enables you to use `conda` or `mamba` to install new packages on the Colab session.
+This enables you to use `conda` or `mamba` to install new packages on any Colab session.

 ---